 BetMGM Ohio for NFL betting

 BetMGM has a wide range of NFL betting markets and runs promos surrounding them.
-These have included NFL One Game Parlay Insurance and Risk-Free Touchdown Bets, making first TD scorer props a risk-free bet.
-BetMGM also ran a Tackle the Weekend free-to-play NFL contest for a shot at $50,000 in cash for picking the highest scoring teams each NFL weekend.
+These have included NFL One Game Parlay Insurance and paying out bonus bets for those who lose a first TD scorer props bet.
+BetMGM also ran a Tackle the Weekend free-to-play NFL contest for a shot at $50,000 in cash for picking the highest-scoring teams each NFL weekend.

 - Single and Multiple Touchdowns